MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Experiments

 \subsection{EEG-guided Interactive Search}

 We first tested whether MindPilot can retrieve a target stimulus from the THINGS-EEG2 search space (50 categories × 12 conditions = 600 images).
 Starting from 10 random images, the model iteratively updated a sampling distribution based on EEG–CLIP similarity.
 We set slippage factor ($\alpha=0.1$) and reward propagation factor ($\beta=0.1$).
-Although the set hyperparameters were not subjected to a thorough search, they were sufficient to bring about an increase in iterations..
-Results are summarized in Fig.~\ref{fig:retrieval}. \textbf{Convergence}: Similarity scores improved consistently across iterations, surpassing random sampling baselines (Fig.~\ref{fig:retrieval}A). \textbf{Alignment}: EEG embeddings exhibited significant correlations with CLIP representations across participants, confirming CLIP similarity as a valid proxy for neural alignment (Fig.~\ref{fig:retrieval}B). \textbf{Subject-level robustness}: Per-subject performance (averaged across five seeds and three target images) showed significant improvements, confirmed by paired $t$-tests (Fig.~\ref{fig:retrieval}C). \textbf{Dynamics}: Iterative updates progressively aligned EEG and CLIP embeddings (Fig.~\ref{fig:retrieval}D).
-These results establish MindPilot as an effective closed-loop retrieval system under realistic EEG constraints.
+Although the set hyperparameters were not subjected to a thorough search, they were sufficient to bring about an increase in iterations.
+Results are summarized in Fig.~\ref{fig:retrieval}. \textbf{Convergence}: Similarity scores improved consistently across iterations, surpassing random sampling baselines (Fig.~\ref{fig:retrieval}A). \textbf{Alignment}: EEG embeddings exhibited significant correlations with CLIP representations across participants, confirming CLIP similarity as a valid proxy for neural alignment (Fig.~\ref{fig:retrieval}B). \textbf{Subject-level consistency}: Per-subject performance (averaged across five seeds and three target images) showed improvements, confirmed by paired $t$-tests (Fig.~\ref{fig:retrieval}C). \textbf{Dynamics}: Iterative updates progressively aligned EEG and CLIP embeddings (Fig.~\ref{fig:retrieval}D).
+These results support MindPilot's closed-loop retrieval behavior under the evaluated EEG-proxy setting.